wiz124/chem169-git/AF3automate/README.md

     - Open a google chrome instance in remote debugging mode

-            `cd C:\path\to\your\chrome\exe`
+            >cd C:\path\to\your\chrome\exe
-            `chrome --remote-debugging-port=9222 --user-data-dir=C:\path\to\your\custom\profile`
+            >chrome --remote-debugging-port=9222 --user-data-dir=C:\path\to\your\custom\profile
-            `type in browser: chrome://inspect/#remote-debugging and enable remote debugging` if successful: `http://localhost:9222/json in web browser should reveal json tex`
+            >type in browser: chrome://inspect/#remote-debugging and enable remote debugging
+            >if successful, type in the web browser: http://localhost:9222/json

-            -if you are using a different port, make sure that you change the INSTANCE in config.txt to reflect change
+            >if you are using a different port, make sure that you change the INSTANCE in config.txt to reflect change

     - Have playwright python installed